 Alec Jhangiani, Fortress Festival

 What we can learn from Beyoncé’s Coachella set (which follows Lady Gaga's 2017 performance, and Björk’s double headlining sets in 2002 and 2007) is that there is an appetite for woman (and diverse) performers at festivals.
-The lineups, which were originally centred on predominantly male rock acts, have evolved to suit the desires of an audience who prefer to see pop and hip-hop acts.
+The lineups, which were originally centered on predominantly male rock acts, have evolved to suit the desires of an audience who prefer to see pop and hip-hop acts.
 But their lineups don’t reflect it.
 Lollapalooza has Camila Cabello, the woman who broke a billion streams on Spotify and was one of the few women to dominate pop radio airplay in 2017, on the fifth line of their list of performers and has zero female headliners this year.
 Neither does Bonnaroo.
 Neither does Sasquatch.
 Neither does Firefly.
 Neither does Boston Calling.
 Neither does Hangout.
 Neither does Ultra.
 Neither does Stagecoach.
 Neither does In Bloom.
 Neither does BottleRock.
 Neither does Warped Tour.
 And so on, and so on...

 Festivals want the freedom to book lineups for their specific audiences without restrictive regulations.
 Musicians don’t want to be booked to meet a quota — no one wants to be on the stage just because they’re female.
-But when the statistics show us that bookings up and down the lineup at festivals are so lopsided in favour of men, it is clear the founders and bookers have to take a look at what that is — and take action to fix it.
+But when the statistics show us that bookings up and down the lineup at festivals are so lopsided in favor of men, it is clear the founders and bookers have to take a look at what that is — and take action to fix it.
 Whether that means giving women a bigger role in decision-making when it comes to booking festivals, asking booking agents to consider representation in their negotiations (and fight harder for their female clients), or checking their implicit bias.

 Or, as Fortress Festival founder Alec Jhangiani says: “If you do have a very lopsided lineup, which many variables can affect, I think it does show some sort of bias if that is what keeps coming out year after year after year.”